openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential Format.

 * `vct`: REQUIRED.
 String as defined in (#server-metadata-sd-jwt-vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
 It MUST only be present if the `format` claim is present.
 It MUST not be present otherwise.
 * `claims`: OPTIONAL.
-An array of claims description objects as defined in (#claims-description), excluding the `display` and `value_type` parameters.
-The `mandatory` parameter here is used by the Wallet to indicate to the Issuer that it only accepts Credential(s) issued with those claim(s).
+An array of claims description objects as defined in (#claims-description-authorization-details).

 The following is a non-normative example of an authorization details object with Credential Format `dc+sd-jwt`.